Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Stabilizers of collections of free splittings and associated canonical splittings

 Then for every $v\in V^1$, \begin{enumerate} \item if $G_v$ is non-abelian, then the Grushko decomposition of $G_v$ relative to $\Inc_v$ is sporadic with free rank 0 (\ie dual to an amalgam $G_v=A*B$); \item if $G_v$ is non-abelian, then there is no edge incident on $v$ with trivial stabilizer; \item if $G_v$ is infinite cyclic, then there is exactly one $G_v$-orbit of edges with trivial stabilizer incident on $v$. \end{enumerate} \end{lemma}

 \begin{proof} To prove the first assertion, assume that $G_v$ is non-abelian, and that the Grushko decomposition of $G_v$ relative to $\Inc_v$ is non-sporadic, and argue towards a contradiction.
 Denote by $\calf_v$ the peripheral factors of this decomposition.
-Then consider an automorphism $\alpha_v\in \Out(G_v,\calf_v^{(t)})$ which is fully irreducible relative to $\calf_v$.
+Then consider an outer automorphism $\alpha_v\in \Out(G_v,\calf_v^{(t)})$ which is fully irreducible relative to $\calf_v$.
 In particular, no power of $\alpha_v$ preserves a non-trivial free splitting of $G_v$ relative to $\calf_v$.
-Since $\alpha_v$ acts trivially on incident edge groups, it extends to an automorphism $\alpha\in\Out(F_N)$ preserving $\Uun_{\Gamma_\calc}$.
+Since $\alpha_v$ acts trivially on incident edge groups, it extends to an outer automorphism $\alpha\in\Out(F_N)$ preserving $\Uun_{\Gamma_\calc}$.
 By Theorem \ref{theo:tree-of-cyl}\ref{it_carac} every free splitting of $F_N$ obtained by blowing up $v$ is $\Gamma_\calc$-invariant.
 This prevents that $\alpha^k\in\Gamma_\calc$ for some $k\geq 1$.

-Assume now that $G_v$ is non-abelian and that $G_v$ has a Grushko decomposition relative to $\Inc_v$ of the form of an HNN extension $G_v= A*$ with all incident edge groups conjugate in $A$.
-Then there we claim that exists a free splitting $S_v$ of $G_v$ relative to $A$ and an automorphism $\alpha_v\in \Out(G_v,A^{(t)})$ such that no power of $\alpha_v$ preserves $S_v$.
+Assume now that $G_v$ is non-abelian and that $G_v$ has a Grushko decomposition relative to $\Inc_v$ of the form of an HNN extension $G_v= A*$ (in particular, all groups in $\Inc_v$ are conjugate into $A$ within $G_v$).
+We claim that exists a free splitting $S_v$ of $G_v$ relative to $A$ and an outer automorphism $\alpha_v\in \Out(G_v,A^{(t)})$ such that no power of $\alpha_v$ preserves $S_v$.
 The claim then leads to a contradiction as in the first case, thus concluding the proof of the first assertion.
 To prove the claim, let $t$ be a stable letter of the HNN extension, so that $G_v=A*\grp{t}$, and let $S_v$ be the free splitting dual to this amalgamated product.
-Choose $a\in A\setminus\{1\}$ and consider the automorphism $\alpha_v$ acting as the identity on $A$ and sending $t$ to $ta$.
+Choose $a\in A\setminus\{1\}$ and consider $\alpha_v$ acting as the identity on $A$ and sending $t$ to $ta$.
 Then no power of $\alpha_v$ preserves $S_v$, which proves the claim.

 To prove the second assertion, assume that $G_v$ is non-abelian, but there is an edge $e$ with trivial stabilizer incident on $v$.

 Let $a\in G_v\setminus\{1\}$, and let $\alpha\in \Out(F_N)$ be the twist by $a$ around $e$ near $v$: this has a representative $\tilde\alpha\in\Aut(F_N)$ such that $\tilde\alpha_{|G_v}=\id$ and $I_{\tilde \alpha}(e)=ae$.